jhauschild/sphinx_cfg_options/README.rst

         Choose how to format the summary at the g cfg_options_table_add_header = True
-        Include the header "option default summary" in the option tables in the beginnning of a config.
+        Include the header "option default summary" in the option tables in the beginnning of a config. cfg_options_default_in_summary_table = True
+        Whether to include the column "default" in the summary tables.

 Limitations